- Clinical science

 - Antibiotic treatment: IV clindamycin and gentamicin

-- If there are any retained products of conception: curettage to remove retained products
+- Uterine curettage to remove retained products of conception.

-- Hysterectomy in case of life-threatening complications, no response to conservative therapeutic measures
+- Hysterectomy in case of life-threatening complications or no response to conservative therapeutic measures.

 - Deep vein thrombosis

-7 W's of postpartum fever: Womb (endometritis), Wind (atelectasis, pneumonia), Water (UTI), Walk (DVT, pulmonary embolism), Wound (incision, episiotomy), Weaning (breast engorgement, abscess, mastitis), Wonder drugs (drug fever)
+The 7 Ws of postpartum fever: Womb (endometritis), Wind (pneumonia), Water (UTI), Walk (DVT, pulmonary embolism), Wound (incision, episiotomy), Weaning (breast abscess, mastitis), Wonder drugs (drug fever)